Pisen99/pp1/README.md

     I wanted the whole page to have one common thread.
     When menu is hovered over, color green will appear to be the same as the hero image.
     The brown in hero image goes well togheter with the other colors on the page.
+    After trying different images I decided to settle with realistic pictures, instead of cartoon like my plan was from the start

 ### Sections
-    I wanted the most important content to be closer to the top of the page, creating a bigger chans to catch user's attention.
+    I wanted the most important content to be closer to the top of the page, creating a bigger chance to catch user's attention.
     By dividing up paragraphs in boxes using border color and box shadowing it's easier to read.

 ### Color Scheme
-    Using 3 different shades of brown to have a red-thread in the website.
+    Using 3 different warm colors to have a red-thread in the website.
+    Almond color is set to the background, creating a warm tone.
+    Deep Taupe is used for the border on sign-up form and paragraphs.
+    Old Burgundy is used for shadowing boxes, the text color to headings, paragraphs and icons.
     Only green is used in hero image, hover color for the menu and scroll up button.
 * ![screenshot](images.readme/colorscheme.png)